-They have potentially toxic leaves and flowers and even the honey from their flowers can be poisonous.
+Unfortunately they have potentially toxic leaves and flowers and even the honey from their flowers can be poisonous.

 The human digestive tract is capable of breaking down small doses of andromedotoxins into harmless compounds, so human fatalities from eating these plants are rare.
-However, victims who consume a lot suffer from nausea, vomiting, abdominal upset, and low blood pressure.
+However, victims who consume a lot may suffer from nausea, vomiting, abdominal upset, and low blood pressure.

 People who regularly eat affected honey may also suffer similar chronic symptoms.

 Leaves, buds, flowers, and bark.
 The poisonous component is Hydragin.

 Sensitive people may develop contact dermatitis from handling the plants.

-If you Have Irises, Azaleas or Hydrangeas in Your Garden, Don't Panic
+If You Have Irises, Azaleas or Hydrangeas in Your Garden, Don't Panic